stevearc/dql/doc/index.rst

 TODO
 ----
 * More unit test coverage
-* Subqueries/Joins?
+* Smart expanded display
-* THROTTLE keyword to avoid breaking throughput
+* Option to not truncate output
+* Option to color indexed fields in output